There’s a question my students often ask: “Did you always want to be an SAT instructor?” Here’s my answer.

 Natalia graduated from Wharton Business school in 2021

-Sonia is attending UPenn and is working towards a Duel Degree from the VIPER Program with an anticipated graduation of 2024
+Sonia is attending UPenn and is working towards a Dual Degree from the VIPER Program with an anticipated graduation of 2024

-Olivia is attending the MIT Sloan School of Management with an anticipated graduation of 2025 and will be teaching our 2021 Summer Camps
+Olivia is attending MIT as a computation and cognition major with an anticipated graduation of 2025

-Our three daughters have been through our training, and our oldest, Natalia, who is currently studying at Wharton, has run one of our summer programs to rave reviews.
-Our twins, Sonia and Olivia, now high school sophomores, are waiting in the wings for their shot to teach.
+Our three daughters have been through our training, and our oldest, Natalia, is now a graduate of Wharton.
+Our twins, Sonia at UPenn and Olivia at MIT, now both college Juniors, have taught here, Sonia doing individual tutoring and Olivia has run a good number of our summer programs to rave reviews.
 We like to think of ourselves as a family business—but the family is not simply our nuclear family.
 We support our students according to the same principles we’ve used to raise our children—with respect for their abilities and confidence that the right structure and guidance will equip them to sustain themselves through a pressurized time in their life.
 The process is reciprocal.
 Our students, through their inspiring efforts at standardized testing and beyond, reward us with that strong sense of purpose that comes from helping others succeed.